coolzhao/Geo-SAM/README.md

   <!-- <img src="./assets/OsGeo4WShell.png" width="100" alt="OsGeo4WShell"> -->
 <!-- </p> -->

-Open the `OSGeo4W Shell` application, which is dedicated shell for the QGIS.
+Open the `OSGeo4W Shell` application from Start menu, which is a dedicated shell for the QGIS.
 Then run the following command to install the libraries.

 ```bash
 pip3 install torch==1.13.1 torchvision==0.14.1